Updated on April 10th, 2019

-I love the saying that nature doesn’t rush things – so why should we?
+I love the saying that nature doesn’t rush things, that everything happens in its own good time, and still gets done.
+So why should we?
 We can coax things along and keep them flowing, growing and developing, but ultimately, everything happens in its own good time.

 So just have a mindset of allowing this to happen.